dali-kaafar/dali-kaafar.github.io/_pages/service.md

 {% include base_path %}

+General Chair for Privacy Enhancing Technologies Symposium (PETS) 2021 that will be held in Sydney in July 2021.

+General Co-Chair of CDNG 2020

 Associate Editor of ACM Transactions on Modeling and Performance Evaluation of Computing Systems (ACM ToMPECS)

 Editorial Board member of Journal of Privacy Enhancing Technologies (PoPET).

+**Some previous community services :**

 General Chair of PAM 2017.